4 minute read

 router-default-76f869f9dc-xh7w4 0/1 Pending 0 98s <none> <none> <none>

-As we can observe, the second router are not running ok, because there isn’t a second worker node for host them, and is waiting in “Pending” state.
+As we can observe, the second router is not running because there isn’t a second worker node to host it, and it is waiting in “Pending” state.

 Machine Management - Deploy additional worker nodes

-So, for fix this and have two routers fully available, we can deploy a new worker node using a MachineSet and the Machine API Operator.
+So, to fix this and have two routers fully available, we can deploy a new worker node using a MachineSet and the Machine API Operator.

 [root@clientvm 0 ~/new-ocp4-cf]# oc get machinesets -n openshift-machine-api